Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Main Result

 It can be shown that $\omega_*^\theta$ is the exact Natural Policy Gradient (NPG) update direction. \end{assumption} \begin{remark} By Eq. \eqref{eq:transfer_error} and \eqref{eq:NPG_direction}, the transferred function approximation error expresses an approximation error with distribution shifted to $(d_\rho^{\pi^*},\pi^*)$.
-With the softmax parameterization or linear MDP structure \cite{Chi2019}, it has been shown that $\epsilon_{bias}=0$ \cite{Alekh2020}.
-When parameterized by the restricted policy class, $\epsilon>0$ due to $\pi_\theta$ not containing all policies.
+With the softmax parameterization or linear MDP structure \cite{jin2020provably}, it has been shown that $\epsilon_{bias}=0$ \cite{Alekh2020}.
+When parameterized by the restricted policy class, $\epsilon_{bias}>0$ due to $\pi_\theta$ not containing all policies.
 However, for a rich neural network parameterization, the $\epsilon_{bias}$ is small \cite{Lingxiao2019}.
-Similar assumption has been adopted in \cite{Yanli2020} and \cite{Alekh2020}. \end{remark} \if 0
+Similar assumption has been adopted in \cite{Yanli2020} and \cite{Alekh2020}. \end{remark} \begin{remark} Due to there existing 7 assumption in the paper, we give a further discussion on all assumptions in Appendix \ref{app_discussion} \end{remark} \if 0

 \fi